-The Final Rule requires the OPTN to "consider whether to adopt transition procedures" whenever organ allocation policies are revised.
-The Committee does not anticipate that any candidates currently assigned at status 2 or 3 will no longer qualify for those statuses after the initial policy changes are implemented.
-Following the initial implementation phase granting eligibility based on eight and six of device support, if it appears that candidates assigned to statuses 2 and 3 by other criteria are being experiencing worse waitlist mortality than before, the Committee can take action to prevent implementation of the proposed reduction in eligibility timeframes of status 2 after seven years and status 3 after five years.
+The Final Rule requires the OPTN to "consider whether to adopt transition procedures" whenever organ allocation policies are revised.114 The Committee does not anticipate that any candidates currently assigned at status 2 or 3 will no longer qualify for those statuses after the initial policy changes are implemented.
+Following the initial implementation phase granting eligibility based on eight and six of device support, if it appears that candidates assigned to statuses 2 and 3 by other criteria are experiencing worse waitlist mortality than before, the Committee can take action to prevent implementation of the proposed reduction in eligibility timeframes of status 2 after seven years and status 3 after five years.
 The Committee can use that time to re-evaluate the effectiveness of the policy changes.
-The Committee seeks community feedback as to whether there are potential unforeseen circumstances that could result in such candidates no longer qualifying at status 2 or 3.